He climbed to where the mountain met sky-thin air,

 “Will you accept the weight of the hinge?
 Will you guard the Threshold, knowing you can never own what passes through it?”

 He looked down at his hands.
 They felt solid.
 He looked at the horizon.
-It felt infinite.
-He saw that he did not need to choose between them.
+It held infinite possibility.
+And he saw that he did not need to choose between them.

 “I remain,” he whispered.